calebthebrewer/help-esb.hs/README.md

 ===========

 A Haskell client for our ESB.

-v0.0.1 Because it's still catching up to the Node.js one.
+It's at `v0.0.1` Because it's still catching up to the Node.js one.

 ## Installation
 1. Install the [haskell-platform](https://www.haskell.org/platform).